lukexyz/Language-Models/README.md

-# NLP Language Models
+# ULMFiT NLP Transfer Learning
-Sentiment analysis and text generation using ULMFiT (2018) Universal Language Model.

-# Methodology
+[ULMFiT (2018)](https://arxiv.org/pdf/1801.06146.pdf) is a state-of-the-art method which provides a framework for NLP transfer learning.
-The ULMFiT NLP transfer learning technique, (introduced in this 2018 paper https://arxiv.org/pdf/1801.06146.pdf) works in three stages:
+It works in three stages:

 1. **General-Domain LM Pretraining**
 The `AWD-LSTM SequentialRNN` is pretrained on a general-domain corpus, in our case the `WikiText103` dataset.